-New challenges for consumer protection include the rise of the online economy and cyber-crime, resulting in potential for fraud and identity theft.
+New challenges for consumer protection include the rise of the online economy and the 'Internet of things'cyber-crime, -resulting in potential for fraud and identity theft.
 Whilst overall illegal drug use has fallen in recent years, and is expected to continue doing so, cannabis use amongst children is high in comparison with other areas.